-52 ISO New England Inc., 173 FERC ¶ 61,106 (Oct.
-30, 2020) ("Order Rejecting ESI Alternatives").
+46 ISO New England Inc., 173 FERC ¶ 61,106 (Oct.
+30, 2020) ("Order Rejecting ESI Alternatives"), clarif. requested.

-improve fuel security, and treating the filing as submitted under FPA section 205,53 the FERC concluded that "ESI does not strike an appropriate balance between addressing fuel security in New England while protecting consumers from the significant cost of those fuel security benefits."54 And, although the FERC noted that the NEPOOL Alternative would result in lower costs to consumers than ISO-NE's ESI proposal, they rejected the NEPOOL Alternative as unjust and unreasonable because it contained the "same deficiencies that render ISO-NE's proposal unjust and unreasonable."55
+consumers from the significant cost of those fuel security benefits."48 And, although the FERC noted that the NEPOOL Alternative would result in lower costs to consumers than ISO-NE's ESI proposal, they rejected the NEPOOL Alternative as unjust and unreasonable because it contained the "same deficiencies that render ISO-NE's proposal unjust and unreasonable."49

-Because the FERC rejected both alternative ESI proposals, the FERC also rejected ISO-NE's associated proposal to sunset one year earlier than currently provided for in the Tariff the Fuel Security Retention Mechanism and the Inventoried Energy Program (the Interim Programs).56
+Because the FERC rejected both alternative ESI proposals, the FERC also rejected ISO-NE's associated proposal to sunset one year earlier than currently provided for in the Tariff the Fuel Security Retention Mechanism and the Inventoried Energy Program (the Interim Programs).50

-The FERC made no finding on whether ISO-NE faces a fuel security or energy security issue,57 but said ISO-NE may propose "other steps it believes are warranted to address fuel security, such as submitting a revised long-term fuel security proposal or seeking to extend one or more of the Interim Programs."58 While the FERC did not direct ISO-NE to pursue any particular approach, if ISO-NE decides to pursue a solution to address their concerns, it encouraged ISO-NE:
+The FERC made no finding on whether ISO-NE faces a fuel security or energy security issue,51 but said ISO-NE may propose "other steps it believes are warranted to address fuel security, such as submitting a revised long-term fuel security proposal or seeking to extend one or more of the Interim Programs."52 While the FERC did not direct ISO-NE to pursue any particular approach, if ISO-NE decides to pursue a solution to address their concerns, it encouraged ISO-NE:

 "to explore a market-based reserve product that provides resources sufficient lead time and ability to acquire fuel or take other steps necessary to be able to deliver energy when needed.
-We expect that such a market solution would be designed to (1) coordinate procurement of forward reserves with co-optimization of energy and reserves in the dayahead and real-time markets; (2) incentivize resources to offer into the forward, day-ahead and real-time energy and reserves markets based on their actual costs; (3) prevent the exercise of market power, including through mitigation measures, if necessary; and (4) include financial obligations or incentives sufficient to ensure resources can deliver energy and/or reserves in real-time."59
+We expect that such a market solution would be designed to (1) coordinate procurement of forward reserves with co-optimization of energy and reserves in the dayahead and real-time markets; (2) incentivize resources to offer into the forward, day-ahead and real-time energy and reserves markets based on their actual costs; (3) prevent the exercise of market power, including through mitigation measures, if necessary; and (4) include financial obligations or incentives sufficient to ensure resources can deliver energy and/or reserves in real-time."53

-The FERC noted that nothing in its order prohibits ISO-NE from proposing a Day-Ahead reserves market independent of any proposal to address the concerns at issue in the ESI proceeding.60
+The FERC noted that nothing in its order prohibits ISO-NE from proposing a Day-Ahead reserves market independent of any proposal to address the concerns at issue in the ESI proceeding.54